pancsta/go-libp2p-pubsub-benchmark/README.md

 **libp2p-pubsub-benchmark** is a case study and stress test for [asyncmachine-go](http://github.com/pancsta/asyncmachine-go), it's telemetry and integrations.
 Although it's current purpose is pure research, it may develop over time into something usable.

-> **asyncmachine-go** is a general purpose state machine for managing complex asynchronous workflows in a safe and structured way.
+> **asyncmachine-go** is a general purpose state machine for managing complex asynchronous workflows in a safe and structured way

 ## libp2p-pubsub benchmark